HTTPX offers a standard synchronous API by default, but also gives you the option of an async client if you need it.

 trio as an async environment.

-By default it will auto-detect which of those two to use as the backend for socket operations and concurrency primitives.
+It will auto-detect which of those two to use as the backend for socket operations and concurrency primitives.

 AsyncIO is Python's built-in library for writing concurrent code with the async/await syntax.